 2. Share helpful information

 It can be tempting to post only your school's agenda and what is going on (which is correct and should be happening).
 HOWEVER, sharing really helpful content from other sources could boost your engagement dramatically.
-For example, you could share blogs that other people have written such as 'How to keep kids entertained over the Easter holidays'.
+For example, you could share blogs that other people have written such as 'How to keep kids entertained over the Easter holidays.
 Parents love this sort of thing!
-This type of post people with react and click through to read, giving your page more engagement whilst helping the other person promote their blog.
+In this type of post, people react and click through to read, giving your page more engagement whilst helping the other person promote their blog.
 By posting helpful content parents are much more likely to check your page and engage with other content you post on your feed.

 3. Have a takeover!